runnerty/runnerty/docs/chains.md

 # Chain

-A chain is a set of processes with it’s own properties like scheduling, events, dependencies, outputs, etc.
+A chain is a set of processes with it’s own properties like scheduling, notifications, dependencies, outputs, etc.

 This is an example of a basic chain with one process: